IISNRL/TWC_Mesh/documents/Tactical_Networking.md

 See: [connect-to-your-device](https://github.com/IISNRL/TWC_Mesh/blob/main/documents/Meshtastic_Usage.md#connect-to-your-device) for more.

-## Testing Meshtastic Communication:
+## Testing Meshtastic Communication

-Before integrating ATAK, it's recommended to ensure all devices can communicate within the Meshtastic app to ensure a stable foundation before introducing new variables.
+Prior to incorporating ATAK, it is advisable to confirm that all devices are able to communicate effectively through the Meshtastic app to establish a solid base before introducing any new elements.

-## Installing the ATAK Plugin:
+## Installing the ATAK Plugin

-The ATAK plugin installation process involves downloading the plugin from Meshtastic’s GitHub [releases page](https://github.com/meshtastic/ATAK-Plugin), then installing it on your device, potentially requiring permission to install APKs.
+The installation procedure for the ATAK plugin includes downloading the plugin from Meshtastic's GitHub  [releases page](https://github.com/meshtastic/ATAK-Plugin) and then installing it on the device, which may necessitate authorization to install APKs.

-In ATAK, go into ```Setting > Tool Preferences > Package Management``` refresh and install the plugin.
+Within ATAK, navigate to ```Setting > Tool Preferences > Package Management``` to refresh and install the plugin.

 <p align="center">
 <img src="https://github.com/IISNRL/TWC_Mesh/assets/11376362/20211a2b-d621-476d-a71e-ab60e955878d" width="650">